 For people living with disabilities across Australia, it can be important to retain an active and independent lifestyle by engaging in daily activities of their choice, with the amount of support they need to feel safe and secure while doing so.

 Having a MePACS alarm has supported many of our clients to participate in their community and become more confident to achieve their personal goals, and it just goes to show a little ‘helping hand’ goes a long way.

-MePACS has collaborated with Samsung, Telstra and Vault IQ to launch the revolutionary MePACS Solo, an SOS watch that not only connects you to the MePACS 24/7 emergency response service, but also allows you to monitor your heart rate, tracks your steps and works anywhere in Australia with mobile reception.
+MePACS is excited to launch the revolutionary MePACS Solo, an SOS watch that not only connects you to the MePACS 24/7 emergency response service, but also allows you to monitor your heart rate, tracks your steps and works anywhere in Australia with mobile reception.

 Combining the safety and personal touch of a MePACS alarm with the convenience and style of a Samsung Galaxy watch, the new MePACS SOS Watch comes in rose gold or black with a sturdy wrist band that you can adjust for comfort.